jgiacomini/Tiny.RestClient/README.md

 ## Serialization / Deserialization

-By default the Json is used as default serializer and default deserializer.
+By default the Json is used as default Formatter.
+A Formatter will be used to serialize or deserialize streams.

+The XmlFormatter by default in formatters list.

 ### Define xml as default serializer and deserializer.
 ```cs